made with Scratch

 Can GPT Help?
 Supporting Teachers to Brainstorm Customized

-Minh Tran, David Gonzalez-Maldonado, Elaine Zhou and Diana Franklin
+Minh Tran, David Gonzalez-Maldonado, Elaine Zhou, Diana Franklin

 ACM Technical Symposium on Computer Science Education (SIGCSE), 2025